1.0 Currency Department

 that clean money policy is achieved by making sure that all regions are

 supplied by clean banknotes and coins.
-The Bank has four branches namely
+The Bank has Six branches in

-Arusha, Zanzibar, Mwanza and Mbeya.
+Arusha, Zanzibar, Mwanza Mbeya, Mtwara and Dodoma.
 Bank of Tanzania Head Quarters is in Dar

 Es Salaam whereby the Bank supplies clean banknotes and coins while the